 General Education Requirements

 General education outcomes are fulfilled by taking courses that meet the general education course requirements.
 The outcomes are assessed annually using a variety of direct and indirect methods.
 This data is used by faculty and administration to improve the general education requirements.
-Upon completion of an associate degree at Lac Courte Oreilles Ojibwa Community College, the student will be able to demonstrate the following six general education outcomes:
+Upon completion of an associate degree at Lac Courte Oreilles Ojibwe College, the student will be able to demonstrate the following six general education outcomes:

 Gen Ed 1 Communication: